Man Killed In Shooting In Dundalk Tuesday Night, Baltimore County Police Say

 DUNDALK, Md.
-(WJZ) — Baltimore County Police are investigating a fatal shooting in Dundalk Tuesday night.
+(WJZ) — A man was fatally shot in Dundalk Tuesday night, Baltimore County police said.

-Police were called just before 8 p.m. to the 2900 block of Yorkway for a reported shooting.READ MORE: States Could Begin To Get Single-Dose Johnson & Johnson Vaccine Allocations As Soon As Next Week, Maryland Gov. Larry Hogan Says
+Police were called just before 8 p.m. to the 2900 block of Yorkway for a reported shooting.READ MORE: Baltimore City Schools To Offer Weekly COVID-19 Testing For Students, Staff

 Responding officers found a man suffering from a gunshot wound to the upper body.